Best Blender of 2021

 If you are a daily smoothie drinker, then the Ninja Blender DUO could be a great choice for you.
-This appliance doesn't top the charts when it comes to overall performance, but it's certainly a good option if you're routinely making blended drinks for one.
+This appliance is certainly a good option if you're routinely making blended drinks for one, but it doesn't top the charts when it comes to overall performance.
 Multiple personal cups are included that make it easy to whip up a to-go breakfast smoothie in the morning.
-The triple blade also does an excellent job crushing ice for blended drinks in its main pitcher, and it's not too much of a hassle to clean.
+The triple-blade in its main pitcher also does an excellent job crushing ice for blended drinks, and it's not too much of a hassle to clean.

-Although we were huge fans of the smoothies this appliance made in its personal smoothie cups, when we used the large pitcher, we weren't impressed with the results.
-We found the texture to be very inconsistent and many of our recipes came out worse than when we used other products.
-Despite this disappointment, if you're making smoothies regularly, it's hard to overlook the added convenience of the personal cups.
+Although we were huge fans of the smoothies this appliance made in its personal smoothie cups, we weren't impressed with the results when we used the large pitcher.
+Many of our recipes came out worse than when we used other products, and we found the texture to be very inconsistent.
+Despite this disappointment, it's hard to overlook the personal cups' added convenience if you're making smoothies regularly.

 Read review: Nutri Ninja Ninja Blender DUO with Auto-iQ